Celsius Holdings And Glucose Health Provide Significant Q3 Upside Surprises: Both Stocks Surge Higher (NASDAQ:CELH)

 Today's 10.64% surge in price happened once again on relatively higher than normal daily volume of 189,118 shares.

-In summary, our thesis from Monday's article has not changed.
-In fact, it has only been reinforced by the strong fundamental performance of these two companies.
+In summary, our bullish thesis for both CELH and GLUC from Monday's article has not changed.
+In fact, it has only been reinforced by the underlying strong Q3 fundamental performance of these two companies.

 The long-term trend for CELH and GLUC remains intact, although a short-term overbought condition for both stocks may lead to the pause that refreshes before marching onward and upward.